moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/use_cases/index.md

 2. In the YAML artifact, you define the necessary parameters for the use case.
 For example, to create a Use-case for reading a DataOS workspace, you will enter the following YAML configuration:

     ```bash
-    # Enter the Yaml Use-Case Artifact
+    # Enter the Yaml Use-case Artifact

     id: read-dataos-workspace
     name: 'Read Workspace'